jdblack/odoo_docker/README.md

 ## Downloaded Enterprise

 If you're not an Odoo Partner but have a valid Enterprise license, you can download Enterprise from [Odoo Downloads](https://www.odoo.com/page/download).
-Here's how:

 1. **Download:** Grab the Enterprise file from the "Sources" row.
 2. **Extract & Rename:** Extract the file, navigate to the `/odoo` directory, and rename the `addons` folder to `enterprise`.